 At Tooltester we have been using several of them: SE Ranking, AccuRanker, Serpwatch, Morningscore and Serpstat.
 In the past we also used ProRankTracker.
 So even though writing this blog post will probably take me around 10 hours, it has actually been in the making for several years 🙂

 For that reason, I thought it would be helpful for a lot of people just like you if I wrote down what I like and dislike about these online SERP keyword trackers.
 And as rank tracking isn’t cheap, we’ll also take a look at prices and check out the best deals you can get.

-Let’s now compare 9 rank trackers to find the best for your project.
+Let’s now compare our lineup of rank trackers to find the best one for your project.

 1. SE Ranking